Venice Yacht Club Charitable Foundation

 VYCCF Mission:

-"The Venice Yacht Club Charitable Foundation mobilizes the collective goodwill of our community, to improve the lives of our neighbors, including those who are most vulnerable."
+Our mission is to “mobilize the collective goodwill of our community, to improve the lives of our neighbors, including those who are most vulnerable”.

 Please feel free to reach out to any of these committee and board members with questions regarding projects and programs of the VYCCF.